Parent and Family Engagement Policy and Compact

 - Providing multiple opportunities for parents/caregivers to receive an overview of the school’s Title I Program (i.e., meeting agendas and minutes), and providing parents/caregivers the opportunity to ask questions and provide input.

 The parents/caregivers will:

 Demonstrate understanding that participation in my child’s education will help his or her achievement through the following actions:

-- Sending my child to school on time, well rested and prepared for learning.
+- Sending your child to school on time, well rested and prepared for learning.

-- Encouraging and supporting my child’s learning at home and at school.
+- Encouraging and supporting your child’s learning at home and at school.

-- Staying informed about my child’s education by checking my child’s backpack regularly for school communication, such as the weekly folder, and will respond to teachers’ notes, school forms, and other communication.
+- Staying informed about your children’s education by checking your children’s backpack regularly for school communication, such as the weekly folder, and respond to teachers’ notes, school forms, and other communication.

-- Participating in decisions related to school programs and my child’s education and share my questions or comments about the programs in my child’s school.
+- Participating in decisions related to school programs and your children’s education and share my questions or comments about the programs in your children’s school.

-- Volunteering in my child’s classroom or in school activities, as my schedule allows.
+- Volunteering in your children’s classrooms or in school activities, as my schedule allows.